coq/coq/doc/sphinx/language/gallina-extensions.rst

 Printing universes
 ------------------

-.. opt:: Printing Universes
+.. flag:: Printing Universes

 Turn this option on to activate the display of the actual level of each occurrence of :g:`Type`.
 See :ref:`Sorts` for details.
-This wizard option, in combination with :opt:`Printing All` can help to diagnose failures to unify terms apparently identical but internally different in the Calculus of Inductive Constructions.
+This wizard option, in combination with :flag:`Printing All` can help to diagnose failures to unify terms apparently identical but internally different in the Calculus of Inductive Constructions.